Scots Guards: Regimental colonels

-Regimental Lieutenant Colonels
+Regimental lieutenant colonels

-For many years a Colonel was given the full-time appointment of Lieutenant Colonel Commanding the regiment.
-After 1986 a Lieutenant Colonel was appointed, but in 1989 the role was retitled Regimental Lieutenant Colonel; this was an honorary appointment, filled by a senior serving officer who took on responsibility for the 'regimental affairs' of the regiment alongside his primary military role.
+For many years a colonel was given the full-time appointment of Lieutenant Colonel Commanding the regiment.
+After 1986 a lieutenant colonel was appointed, but in 1989 the role was retitled Regimental Lieutenant Colonel; this was an honorary appointment, filled by a senior serving officer who took on responsibility for the 'regimental affairs' of the regiment alongside his primary military role.

 The Regimental Lieutenant Colonels have included: